Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 Replace `<DEVICE_IP>` with the IP of your Android device.
 :::

-The ActyxOS node on the second device should now be fully functional 😊!
+The ActyxOS node on the second device should now be fully functional! 😊

 Now go back to the `sample-webview-app` folder and create the production build for this web app: